RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 from both American air power and from a mythological dragon-beast?
 Why is Japan

-the only nation to suffer the ravages of the atomic bomb as well as the radioactively
+the only nation to suffer the ravages of the atomic bomb as well as the radioactive-induced

-produced destruction meted out by Godzilla?
-To not see the parallels is to not
+destruction meted out by Godzilla?
+To not see the parallels is to not pay attention.

 Need further proof?
 Okayconsider these points:

-is that in the later sequels made off the original monster, Godzilla changes
+telling is that in the later sequels made off the original monster, Godzilla

-just as Japans relationship with America does.
-It was a gradual shift
+changes just as Japans relationship with America does.
+It was a gradual

-to be sure, but to anyone who followed the Godzilla epics and their many excruciatingly
+shift to be sure, but to anyone who followed the Godzilla epics and their many

-bad sequels, it is apparent the monster began to change from being Japans
+excruciatingly bad sequels, it is apparent the monster began to change from

-destroyer to her protector.
-Instead of setting out to lay waste to Japans
+being Japans destroyer to her protector.
+Instead of setting out to lay

-cities, Godzilla eventually shifted his (or herGodzilla's gender is never
+waste to Japans cities, Godzilla eventually shifted his (or herGodzilla's

-made quite clear) efforts towards fighting off other horrific beasts that threatened
+gender is never made quite clear) efforts toward fighting off other horrific

-the Japanese homeland (Rodan, Mothra, and King Kong to name a few)creatures
+beasts that threatened the Japanese homeland (Rodan, Mothra, and King Kong to

 Its interesting to note that in one of the sequels made in 1968 (Destroy